MichiMaestre/Traffic-Sign-Recognition-for-Autonomous-Cars/README.md

 The only two detected issues at the moment:

 * When running the demo, false classification of a sign can happen.
 This will make the robot, for example, to take a turn when there's no turn sign.
 This only happened in one experiment.
+It can also happen that the robot does not detect a traffic signs and ends up crashing.
+From different trials, it can be inferred that these issues usually happen when the computer is experiencing a high level of computation.
+When this happens, rerun the demo and it should work.

 * The Gazebo model of turtlebot drifts towards the right when moving forward for a long distance.
 This had to be rectified in the stops the robot does during the demo.

+* When running tests, first two tests fail sometimes.
+Rerun the command `catkin_make run_tests` to make the tests pass.

 ## Author

 Miguel Angel Maestre Trueba.
-Second year M. Eng in Robotics graduate student, working as research assistant in robotics/computer vision application in the Autonomy, Robotics and Cognition Lab in the University of Maryland, College Park.
+Second year M. Eng in Robotics graduate student, working as research assistant in robotics/computer vision applications in the Autonomy, Robotics and Cognition Lab in the University of Maryland, College Park.

 ## License